Guadeloupe With Autistic Children: A Step-by-Step Family Travel Guide

 I use Trip.com eSIMs for local data and Airalo when travelling regionally.
 If you want to try Airalo, you can use my referral code NATASH7173 for £2.50 off your first eSIM.

-Always travel with medication in original packaging and carry a copy of your prescription.
+Always travel with medication in original packaging and carry a copy of your prescription or a doctors letter.
+My guide breaks down what your doctor should include on a travel letter and includes real examples I have used in the past.
 Research French regulations for controlled medication before departure.

-The airport is relatively small and straightforward.
-This can be a positive for autistic travellers — fewer terminals, shorter walking distances and clearer processes.
+Pointe-à-Pitre International Airport is much smaller and easier to navigate than major European or North American hubs, which many autistic travellers find significantly less overwhelming.
+This can be a positive for autistic travellers – fewer terminals, shorter walking distances and clearer processes.
 This does mean that your options for food are limited, so plan ahead for this if flying out from PTP.

 Consider: